derekchen14/task_oriented_dialog_agent/README.md

 ### Order of Execution
   1. Utils should always load first since they are used everywhere
-  2. Components will load next since they are shared across modules
+  2. Objects will load next since they are shared across Operators
-  3. Preprocess, Learn and Evaluate modules import components
+  3. Operator modules are found in Preprocess, Learn and Evaluate
-  4. Run.py comes last, it will inherit modules to perform its tasks
+  4. Run.py comes last, it will import Operators to perform tasks

-As a result, utils should have very few imports, and components should only import from utils and never from modules